-Noise from light that is scattered out of the main laser beams has been a persistent issue for current gravitational-wave detectors.^{450,451} While scattered light reduction was included in the design of the advanced detectors, much effort has been devoted to diagnosing and fixing light scattering issues after installation.^{419,452,453} Scattered light effects, which are often driven by seismic motion, will be particularly important to address in order to ensure the excellent lowfrequency performance of Cosmic Explorer.
+Noise from light that is scattered out of the main laser beams has been a persistent issue for current gravitational-wave detectors.
+While scattered light reduction was included in the design of the advanced detectors, much effort has been devoted to diagnosing and fixing light scattering issues after installation.
+454,498,499 Scattered light effects, which are often driven by seismic motion, will be particularly important to address in order to ensure the excellent low-frequency performance of Cosmic Explorer.
 It is thus important that a scattered light mitigation design that incorporates the best practices and lessons learned from the 2G experience be developed for Cosmic Explorer.
 Three main areas of concern are discussed below.

-Light scattered from the coated test masses can reflect off of moving elements, such as the beam tube walls and baffles, and recombine with the main cavity laser mode giving rise to additional phase noise in the readout.454 For this reason, baffles were installed at various points along the beam tubes of the 2G detectors to deflect and absorb scattered light.
+Light scattered from the coated test masses can reflect off of moving elements, such as the beamtube walls and baffles, and recombine with the main cavity laser mode giving rise to additional phase noise in the readout.
+For this reason, baffles were installed along the beamtubes of the 2G detectors to deflect and absorb scattered light.
 Light scattering from the test masses has two main sources: roughness of the coated surfaces, which is responsible for most of the scattering at small angles; and point defects on the surfaces that show up as "bright spots" and are responsible for most of the scattering at large angles.
 The noise contribution to Cosmic Explorer surface roughness scattering can be estimated following Sec.
 2.2 of Ref.
-[379].
-Setting a noise requirement that is a factor of ten below the CE design sensitivity at all frequencies, and assuming a beam tube diameter of 120 cm (as discussed in §8.2) and baffles with a black nickel coating with bidirectional reflectance distribution function (BRDF) of 10^{-3} sr-1,455 gives an upper limit requirement on the surface roughness power spectral density (over spatial scales that scatter into the tube) with functional form $S(v) = (0.03 \text{ nm}^2 \text{ mm})/(1 \text{ mm} \times v)$,380 where v is the inverse of the spatial scale.
-For point defects, which have a roughly flat BRDF over angle, even assuming a high mirror BRDF of 10^{-4} sr-1, point scattering into the baffled arms is an insignificant noise source for Cosmic Explorer.380
+[414].
+Setting a noise requirement that is a factor of ten below the CE design sensitivity at all frequencies, and assuming a beamtube diameter of 120 cm (as discussed in §8.2) point scattering into the baffled arms was found to be an insignificant noise source for Cosmic Explorer.
+415

-A related and potentially important consideration is light from the main cavity mode being clipped by the moving baffles in the beam tubes, leading to modulated diffraction that causes phase noise in the readout.
+A related and potentially important consideration is light from the main cavity mode being clipped by the moving baffles in the beamtubes, leading to modulated diffraction that causes phase noise in the readout.
 Several approaches to this problem are being investigated, including modal simulations and analytic solutions.
-While progress is being made, no firm estimates have yet been produced.456
+While progress is being made, and preliminary results indicate that this coupling mechanism will not be problematic for CE, no firm estimates have yet been produced.

 Additionally, an evolution and front-loading of the stray light control work done for the 2G detectors will be needed for Cosmic Explorer.
-In Advanced LIGO, for example, it was necessary to incorporate dozens of types of baffles and beam dumps that were specifically designed, using ray tracing and hardware design software, to intercept important stray light.457 For some already installed baffles, work was also required to improve their seismic isolation and dampen resonantly enhanced motion.419 Significant design work is called for to identify and eliminate scatter and stray beams associated with the many optical and mechanical components of CE, along with continued R&D into low-scatter materials and coatings that could reduce the levels of stray light.
+In Advanced LIGO, for example, it was necessary to incorporate dozens of baffles and beam dumps specifically designed, using ray-tracing software, to intercept significant stray light.
+Some baffles also required better seismic isolation and damping of resonant motion.
+Significant design work is called for to identify and eliminate scatter and stray beams associated with the many optical and mechanical components of CE, along with continued R&D into low-scatter materials and coatings that could reduce the levels of stray light.